-Many of my clients have complained that they are exhausted and feel overwhelmed because they can’t say no. I want to help enhance their leadership skills and request your help.
+Many of my executives complain that they are exhausted and feel overwhelmed because they can’t say no. I want to help enhance their leadership skills and request your help.

 I have a big question for anybody who’s a pleaser, lives with a pleaser, knows a pleaser.